kopf/httsleep/README.md

 timestamp in the JSON response, which will make comparing using `json=` impossible.
 This is where JSONPath really shines.

 You might notice that the `jsonpath` kwarg value is a list.
-A response has only one status code, and only one body, but any one of many jsonpaths might evaluate true for the JSON content returned.
+A response has only one status code, and only one body, but multiple jsonpaths might evaluate true for the JSON content returned.
 Therefore, you can string multiple JSONPaths together in a list.
-Logically, they will be evaluated with a boolean OR.
+Logically, they will be evaluated with a boolean AND.

 In addition, the `expression` value may be a string representing a JSONPath, or a precompiled JSONPath.
 The following call is equivalent to the previous example: